jdel-18/admin_dashboard/PROPOSAL.md

-# Project Name
+# Admin Dashboard

-Chat Box
+Admin Dashboard App

 ## Project Summary

-This project is a full stack web app that allows a user to login to a chat app and send messages to other users.
+As a group effort we worked together as a team to create an Admin dashboard app that allows for the user to view their ecommerce information, has three pages consisting of orders, employees and customer.
+Along with those features it also has four apps, a calendar, kanban board, text editor and color picker app.
+To complete the list of organizational tools the app also include seven different types of charts for the users to quickly derive information from.
+The app is mobile friendly as well.

 ## Developers